HeadphoneDent/SpotifyExtractor/README.md

 # SpotifyExtractor

 A Python script that downloads data from a Spotify playlist, retrieves the corresponding audio from YouTube, and converts them into MP3 files.
-> **Note**: Each Spotify playlist is limited to a maximum of 100 songs returned.
+> **Note**: Each Spotify playlist is limited to a maximum of 100 songs returned by the API.
 Remaining songs will not be downloaded.

 ## Installation